 Good questions to ask are:

-- Can I have your name/phone number? (may be a good idea to ask to look at their ID for a match)
+Can I have your name/phone number?
+(It’s a good idea to ask to look at their ID)

-- Are there locks still attached to the bike?
-(If yes, and the seller says he “doesn’t have the keys with him right now” =STOLEN!)
+Are there locks still attached to the bike?
+(If the seller says he “doesn’t have the keys with him right now” =STOLEN!)

-Is the frame dented?
-(Indicates that it was forced from the lock during a theft)
+Is the frame dented? (indicating that it was forced from the lock during a theft)

-- Does the seller even know what he has (make/model, etc)?
+Does the seller even know much about the bike?

 Bad question to ask the seller:

--If you find yourself about to ask that question, you are probably looking at a stolen bike.
+-If you find yourself about to ask that question, Walk Away!
+You are probably looking at a stolen bike.

 Looking online can be a great place to start your search for that new bike.
-Police just ask that you use caution, given the volume of stolen goods being resold out there!
+We just ask that you use caution given the volume of stolen goods being resold out there!
 Hope these suggestions help.
 Contact us if you have any comments/questions.
 Have fun!

-The burden of proof is on purchasers to take necessary steps to ensure they are buying a legitimate bike from a legitimate source.
+The burden of proof is on the buyer to take necessary steps to ensure that they are buying a legitimate bike from a legitimate source.

-We know not everyone has the sales receipt, but t ask if they have it just in case or even a bill of sale.
-At the least, they should be able to tell you exactly where they bought it from, which many times can be verified.
+We know not everyone has the sales receipt, but why not ask if they have it or a bill of sale?
+At the least, they should be able to tell you exactly where they bought it from, which many times can be verified by the shop.

-Think about asking to see some identification from the person selling you the bike.
-This will document who you bought it from.
-Seems reasonable if you are buying a multi-hundred dollar purchase, doesn’t it?
+Think about asking to see some ID from the person selling you the bike, in order to document who you bought it from?
+Seems reasonable if you are buying a multi-hundred dollar purchase.
 If you get a lot of push-back, this may be an indication that the circumstances are not what they might seem.